jsobeck/Sgr/core/README.md

 McDonald et al. (2012)
 Mucciarelli et al. (2015, 2017)

-Updates to Sgr core members should be performed.
+TO DO: Updates to Sgr core members should be performed.

-Gaia data incoportaion should occur.
+TO DO: Gaia data incoportaion should occur.

-Note that Sgr core members with RV variability have been indicated.
+NOTE: Sgr core members with suspected RV variability have been indicated and prioritized in the targeting.